Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 Low light

-(The 40D does feature an autofocus-assist light option; but, as it utilizes the flash tube of the camera as the illuminator, it needs that the flash system is activated for it to operate.)
+(The 40D does feature an autofocus-assist light option, but as it utilizes the flash tube of the camera as the illuminator, it needs that the flash system is activated for it to operate.)

 Even though it is minor, the impact may be seen, especially when looking at the whole image at a 1:1 scale onscreen.
-The effect is less noticeable with an ISO of 1,600, but it is still there to be seen.
-It’s not what we’d call a significant issue, but it may be a problem for some people working in vital applications, so we felt it was necessary to bring it to your notice.
+The effect is less noticeable with an ISO of 1,600, but it is still to be seen.
+It’s not what we’d call a significant issue, but it may be a problem for some people working on vital applications, so we felt it was necessary to bring it to your notice.

 Specifications